-Types of Accounts: Deposits accounts are classified under five main type's namely current, call, saving, fixed and other deposits.
+Types of Accounts: Deposits accounts are classified under five main types namely current, call, saving, fixed and other deposits.

 Category of Deposit Holders: This describes the main business or profession of the deposit account holders.
 They are broadly classified as non-resident and domestic constituents, which is cascaded down to Government, Non- financial public sector enterprises (NFPSEs), Non-bank financial Companies (NBFCs), Private sector (Business), Trust Fund and Non-Profit Institutions, Personal and Others.
 The Private sector has been further distributed in sub-heads such as Agriculture, Fishing, Mining & Quarrying, Manufacturing, Ship breaking, Electricity and Construction according to the ISIC classification of United Nations.
+This ISIC classification has been revamped and now ISIC 4.0 is being used for classification of economic activities in the group "Private Sector".